bryanjw01/makin_lab_nlb_2022/README.md

 | Deconv -> Trans -> FF -> Sigmoid            | 0.1521 | 0.3609 | 0.0664 |
 | Deconv -> GRU(1) -> FF -> Sigmoid           | 0.1503 | 0.4233 | 0.0918 |

+Sigmoid activation at the output in place of exp was noticed to converge faster.
+(Note : For the MC_RTT dataset, the maximum spikes per bin was identified to be 1).
 Based on the performance in the validation phase, we re-trained the top two models (in the table above) to get the following metrics on the **Test data** (phase="test") (on the leaderboard) :

 | Model Architecture                     | co-bps | vel R2 | fp-bps |
 | -------------------------------------- | ------ | ------ | ------ |